bolt/docs/docs/templates/content-search.md

 The global search is configured inside the config.yml and the routing.yml.
 In config you define which template will show the results and in the routing you could change to default URL.
-By default this global search will search through all contenttypes unless 'searchable' is set to _false_.
+By default this global search will search through all ContentTypes unless 'searchable' is set to _false_.

 You can initiate the search by visiting the URL `/search?q=SEARCH`.